Education, Access and Outreach

 The schools tour presents up to three sessions in a day, and each session consists of a 50-minute performance of a complete opera followed by 10 minutes of questions and answers with the students and teachers.

-“My class thoroughly enjoyed today’s performance…they were all so engaged!
+“My class thoroughly enjoyed today’s performance… they were all so engaged!
 They even tried to sing along with the songs they’d heard snippets of during the show.
 Afterwards they drew pictures of the characters they liked seeing.
-A fantastic performance, and to get 6-year old not only interested but understanding everything, you did an amazing job!”
+A fantastic performance, and to get six-year-olds not only interested but understanding everything, you did an amazing job!”

 Rebecca Michael, classroom teacher/music coordinator, Mittagong Public School